ftctechnh/ftc_app/README.md

 could reasonably sync to the latest available if you wished.
 Alternately, instead of forking or cloning, you can download a full copy of the source in .zip form from one of our releases.

-If you have previously forked the FTC HQ tree from https://github.com/ftctechnh/ftc_app, it you are somewhat git-savy you can easily upgrade to the Swerve Library by adding a new remote of https://github.com/SwerveRobotics/ftc_app to your git tree and initiating a pull from that remote.
+If you have previously forked the FTC HQ tree from https://github.com/ftctechnh/ftc_app and you are moderately git-savvy, you can easily upgrade to the Swerve Library by adding a new remote of https://github.com/SwerveRobotics/ftc_app to your git tree and initiating a pull from that remote.

 Documentation is available in the SwerveRoboticsLibrary/doc/javadoc directory.